2017-2018 Examination periods

 You are expected to make yourself available for the entire exam period.

 Officially we publish the exam timetable 4 weeks before the start of the exam period.
 The next set of examinations are May 2018.
 The Exams will run from Tuesday 8th - Friday 25th May 2018.
-The official date of publication is Monday 9th April 2018; please use the links below after that date to see a list of exams.
+The official date of publication for the exams schedule is Monday 9th April 2018; please use the links below after that date to see a list of exams.
 We recommend that you check this link for updates 24 hrs prior to scheduled exams - it is possible that venues will be adjusted.

 Students: Click here for the link to your Exam Timetable page.

 Staff: Click here to see a list of all scheduled Examinations.

 If you are a member of staff at the aformentioned exam periods, please read our staff guides to the right of this page.